prometheus/prometheus/tsdb/docs/refs.md

 # An overview of different Series and Chunk reference types

-## Used internally in TSDB

-* `ChunkDiskMapperRef`: to load mmapped chunks from disk.

 ## Used by callers of TSDB

 | Location           | Series access                  | Chunk access                                                       |